WDI-SEA/TypeScript_Primer/02-more-types-and-syntax.md

 }

 isGoodDog(oneGoodBoy)
-// ok! this will also work if we remove the explicit type on oneGoodBoy as it matches the shape exactly isGoodDog(barnCat)
+// Works!
+isGoodDog(barnCat)
 // Error, barnCat is not 'DogObject' type.
 Argument of type 'object' is not assignable to parameter
 // of type 'DogObject'.
 Type '{}' is missing the following properties from type 'DogObject':
 // name, age, isGood
+// If we removed the Explicit typing from barnCat, isGoodDog(barnCat) would work because barnCat
+// has all the necessary values of the DogObject type

 ```